 Patients on home dialysis treatment may be eligible for financial assistance for costs related to, but not exclusive to, electricity and water.
 More at homedialysis.org.au

 Annual $140 payment to people who experience additional increases in home energy costs from the use of essential medical equipment to manage their disability or medical condition.
 This payment must be claimed.

-This subsidy applies if you run a Home Dialysis machine in your home.
-Refer Clean Energy Future Q&A> & Centrelink - Essential Medical Equipment Payment.
+This subsidy applies to you, if you run a Home Dialysis machine in your home.
+Refer Clean Energy Future Q&A> & Centrelink - Essential Medical Equipment Payment (also translated infosheets).

 NEED FINANCIAL SUPPORT AND ASSISTANCE?

 You may be able to claim disability benefits from your Super or Insurance.
 Our fact sheets below may help answer questions.
 Also refer Medicare - Your Health